avi202020/K8AppDB/READMEAPP.md

   --version v0.8.0 \
   jetstack/cert-manager
 For more information on cert-manager configuration, see the cert-manager project.
-Create a CA cluster issuer

-Before certificates can be issued, cert-manager requires an Issuer or ClusterIssuer resource.
-These Kubernetes resources are identical in functionality, however Issuer works in a single namespace, and ClusterIssuer works across all namespaces.
-For more information, see the cert-manager issuer documentation.
-Create a cluster issuer, such as cluster-issuer.yaml, using the following example manifest.
-Update the email address with a valid address from your organization:

-To create the issuer, use the kubectl apply -f cluster-issuer.yaml command.
+Create a CA cluster issuer To create the issuer, use the kubectl apply -f cluster-issuer.yaml command.

 $ kubectl apply -f cluster-issuer.yaml